sheenamnarula/sheenamnarula.github.io/content/author/admin/_index.md

 +++

-This is Sheenam Narula's website that is a bit copy of her.
-She is a Software Engineer possessing experience of 3 years as a backend developer(Node js).
+This is my website that is a bit copy of me.
+I am a Software Engineer possessing experience of 3 years as a backend developer(Node js).

-Being from Electronics backround, she has a decent knowledge of Electronics fundamentals and is able to handle IOT project.
+Being from Electronics backround, I do have a decent knowledge of Electronics fundamentals and would love to go for IOT projects.